 Safeguarding children in whom illness is fabricated or induced

-Any suspected case of fabricated or induced illness may also involve the commission of a crime, and therefore the police should always be involved in accordance with paragraphs 5.17-5.22 of Working Together.
+Any suspected case of fabricated or induced illness may also involve the commission of a crime, and therefore the police should always be involved in accordance with Working Together Multi-agency guidance.
 Events such as intentional smothering or poisoning are clearly criminal assaults, but more subtle forms of child abuse, such as wilfully interfering with feeding lines or causing unnecessary medical intervention to be undertaken, may also be criminal acts.

 The police should be alerted to suspected cases of fabricated and especially induced illness as early as possible.
 It may be crucial for any ongoing criminal investigation that the carer is not made aware of the child protection concerns.
 There are many low-key enquiries which can be made by the police before any proactive investigation is launched.
 At this stage, i.e. before suspicions are confirmed, the responsible consultant for the child’s health (usually a paediatrician) should retain the lead role for the child’s health, and the priority of police officers should be to assist the paediatrician, where relevant and appropriate in reaching an understanding of the child’s health status.
 The balance may change when it becomes clear whether or that a crime appears to have been committed.
 In such circumstances, the police will need to ensure the rights of the suspect are upheld and that evidence is gathered in a fair and appropriate way.